Designing unforgettable settings: 6 show-stopping Pop-Up Chapel florals in Toronto

 Autumnal Vibes at Toronto’s Henley Room

-My Very First Chapel Design - November 2022 at The Henley Room
+Chapel One - November 2022 at The Henley Room

-Theme & Colour Story: Rich, golden fall tones that reflected the landscape surrounding the venue.
+Theme & Colour Story: We’re talking golden fall tones of yellows, oranges and browns that reflected the rich fall landscape of Toronto’s waterfront.

 Floral Focus: The standout stars were the ‘High & Magic’ roses and my mom’s homegrown hydrangeas.
 Chef’s kiss.
 But the real transformation came from draping smilax along the plain white walls using 3M hooks - simple, but it completely changed the space.